Your briefing on Tuesday - The New York Times - Up News Info

 Finding poetry in the newspaper

 The hardest part of writing a poem. is choosing the right words.
-A found poem is created by cutting and pasting words you can steal from a newspaper or magazine, then cutting and pasting on a sheet of paper.
+A found poem can be created by cutting words from a newspaper or magazine, and then pasting them onto a piece of paper.

 There are no real rules, but there is a theme.: Finding the extraordinary in the ordinary.
 Something is extraordinary when something ordinary or common takes you by surprise or makes you gasp.